 Why I Said that this Trip will be a New Beginning for Me

 I’m not sure what was the moment my life changed.
 Is it in the years before my trip to Australia, when I first started to feel the call to visit it?
 Or when I changed my plans to stay in Kings Creek Station and booked the camping trip?
 Yet, maybe it was the moment when our guide burned her back?
 It’s a puzzle I will never solve.
-Undoubtedly, what I know for sure is that trip from Alice Springs to Uluru was the beginning of a new life for me, here in Australia.
+Undoubtedly, what I know for sure is that this trip from Alice Springs to Uluru was the beginning of a new life for me, here in Australia.

 Our new guide was a very tall, bearded man with the warmest energy I have ever met.
 Long story short, he is now my husband, and this is why I now live in Australia.
 Our first ‘date’ was when he joined me in visiting Fields of Lights.
 I tell you – this is one of the best places for romantic rendezvous!
 Or even better – to renew your vows.